 Positioned at the shortest sea crossing to mainland France, the castle’s main function throughout history has been that of one of the most important defensive strongholds in Britain.
 The surviving legacy of its significance is evident - the site dates back to the Iron Age, there are remains of a Roman lighthouse and an Anglo-Saxon church.

 However, much of what we can still see today is the medieval castle of Henry II.
 In addition to that, there’s a lot more of recent history.
 In the same complex we got to visit the Secret Wartime Tunnels, where the largest military evacuation operation in history was masterminded (if you don’t know anything about it, start by watching Christopher Nolan’s excellent Dunkirk (2017) ) and a wartime hospital tour.

 Might be fair to mention that the entrance fee can seem quite steep - £20 for an adult ticket - but in retrospect it’s worth it, especially considering the history and significance of the place and guided tours that are included.
 You get your money’s worth.
 We did dwell on it a little bit but knew we’d for sure regret not going.

 The White Cliffs walk

 There are several walking paths along the cliffs.
 There’s a wheelchair friendly path, and you can make a short walk to the main viewing points or instead go for long distance routes.
-Here is more information on the different walking routes.
+Here’s some more information on the different walking routes you can take.

-We pretty much chose the most straightforward one along the coastline and decided to keep going until we reached the lighthouse, which looks deceivingly a lot closer than it actually is.
+We pretty much chose the most straightforward one along the coastline and decided to keep going until we reached the South Foreland Lighthouse, which looks deceivingly a lot closer than it actually is.